sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Capability:

 : The extent of an SACM component's ability enabled by the functions (bundled into building blocks) it is composed of.
 Capabilities are propagated by a SACM component and can be discovered by or negotiated with other SACM components.
-For example, the capability of a SACM Provider may be to only provide endpoint management data, or only a subset of that data.
+For example, the capability of a SACM Provider may be to provide endpoint management data, or only a subset of that data.

 Collection Task: